Kevin Lumpkin

 Litigation Partner at Sheehey Furlong & Behm P.C.

-Kevin is an experienced litigator in the practice areas of complex commercial litigation, class actions, medical malpractice defense, consumer fraud litigation, breach of contract litigation, personal injury defense, and land use and zoning.
+Kevin is an experienced litigator in the practice areas of complex commercial litigation, class actions, medical malpractice defense, consumer fraud litigation, breach of contract litigation, professional regulation, probate and trust disputes, and land use and zoning.
 He is both a trial and appellate litigator, and he has participated in numerous jury trials and bench trials.

 Kevin practice is focused primarily on civil litigation, serving both business and individuals.
 He practices in both state and federal court, as well as before various State agencies and boards.
+Kevin regularly represents licensed professionals both in civil lawsuits and regulatory proceedings.
+He is experienced in representing doctors, nurses, and other licensed professionals before courts, the Medical Practice Board, and the Office of Professional Regulation (OPR).
+He also regularly appears before the probate court to handle estate and trust disputes.
 Prior to joining Sheehey, Kevin served as a law clerk for the Vermont Superior Courts in Bennington, Addison, and Chittenden Counties.

 - Vanderbilt University Law School